 You may have been born with cervical ectropion.
 Or you may develop it later in life, most likely when your hormone levels change and estrogen levels go up, such as during puberty, pregnancy, or when you take birth control pills.

 A few studies have found that women who have the STD chlamydia may be more likely to have cervical ectropion, but there hasn’t been enough research to prove that link.

 Many women with cervical ectropion don’t have symptoms.
 But some will have:

-Your doctor may find you have cervical ectropion after she looks at your cervix with a tool called a speculum.
+Your doctor may find you have cervical ectropion after they look at your cervix with a tool called a speculum.
 Cervical ectropion looks much redder than a typical cervix.

 But it’s important to rule out more serious conditions like cervical cancer or STDs that may look similar.
 Your doctor may want to do a Pap test and check for infections with a swab.
-She may use a tool with a bright light, called a colposcope, so she can see your cervix better.
-She may decide to take a sample of tissue from the area to check it for abnormal cells.
+They may use a tool with a bright light, called a colposcope, so they can see your cervix better.
+They may decide to take a sample of tissue from the area to check it for abnormal cells.

 Most women don’t need any treatment for cervical ectropion.
 If you have symptoms that started during pregnancy, they should go away 3 to 6 months after you have your baby.
 If you think birth control pills are causing your symptoms, you can change to another form of birth control to see if that helps.